 College of Dental Medicine Clubs & Organizations

-Advanced Dental Education Club
+Advanced Dental Education Club (ADEC)

 The Advanced Dental Education Club facilitates students and divisions as they explore the scope, depth and breadth of opportunities in advanced education within the field of dentistry and dentistry related fields; to provide support for postdoctoral and employment application process.